 What’s not to be ruled out is that the internal rotation of the leg could also be the cause of the lateral pelvic tilt, rather than the result.

-If it is the cause, then it starts all the way down at the foot.
+If it is the cause, then the problem starts all the way down at the foot.

 Typically, one foot will be pronated where the ankle is rolled inward, this could be a flat foot or a collapsed arch.
 When one foot becomes pronated, the shin bones and the femur rotate inward and the hip will drop.